Platform and Technology Capabilities

-Cloud vendors and even tech experts around the world have long been classifying cloud as being cheap and economical for organizations big and small.
+Cloud vendors and even tech experts worldwide have long been classifying cloud as affordable and economical for big and small organizations.
 This perceived notion causes businesses (and their users) to not worry about controlling or limiting the expansion of cloud instances.

 Because vendors have made it so easy for anyone with a credit card to set up a cloud server in seconds, cloud usage and its gradual expansion largely remain unchecked.
-This makes it extremely hard for organizations to understand cloud expenses and spot duplicate or redundant subscriptions – especially in the absence of accurate and real-time reporting to view and adjust their spend.
+This makes it extremely hard for organizations to understand cloud expenses and spot duplicate or redundant subscriptions – especially in the absence of accurate and timely reporting to view and adjust their expenditure.

 For organizations who are new to cloud optimization, just the idea of embracing a bevy of cloud features proves to be very costly.
 In the eagerness of moving to the cloud, they purchase more cloud computing capacity than they really need.
-Such companies also spend a lot on disaster recovery strategies, and purchase of advanced reserves they never use.
+Such companies also spend a lot on disaster recovery strategies and purchases of advanced reserves they never use.

-Also, most employees have the notion that the more applications they use, the more efficient and productive they will become – resulting in more and more cloud apps and solutions being used.
+Also, most employees believe that the more applications they use, the more efficient and productive they will become – resulting in more and more cloud apps and solutions being used.
 While these costs might not seem high, when looked at from a short-term perspective, they often translate into hundreds of thousands of lost dollars.

 The excitement of embracing a “trending” technology that everyone is talking about means several people will be purchasing or subscribing to cloud services on behalf of their roles of departments.